dhanush-thenappan/tictactoe_C/README.md

-# tictactoe_C
+# TIC TAC TOE

-This is a tic tac toe game written in C programming language
+- This is a simple TicTacToe game written entirely on C programming language using basic concepts like `functions`, `strings`, `arrays`, `pointers`.
+- This was created as a project for understanding the aforementioned concepts while learning C programming language.